Investigating the amplitude and rotation of the phase spiral in the Milky Way outer disc: Discussion

-Knowledge of how the phase spiral shifts across the Galactic disc can be related to the properties of the disc and the cause of the perturbation. \cite{widmark_weighing_2021} used the velocities of stars in the disc and phase spiral to infer the potential of the disc, and thereby its mass.
-Comparing how the phase spiral has propagated through the disc with results from modelling studies can lead to better constraints for these methods.
-It should be noted that, according to \cite{grand_dark_2022}, the torque on the disc caused by the dark matter wake of a passing satellite galaxy can be significantly stronger than the direct interaction with the satellite galaxy.
-This means that the connection between the perturbing satellite galaxy and the perturbation in the disc may not be as simple as some previous idealised models have assumed.
+Knowledge of how the phase spiral shifts across the Galactic disc can be related to the properties of the Galactic disc and the cause of the perturbation. \cite{widmark_weighing_2021} used the velocities of stars in the Galactic disc and phase spiral to infer the potential of the Galactic disc, and thereby its mass.
+Comparing how the phase spiral has propagated through the Galactic disc with results from modelling studies can lead to better constraints for these methods.
+It should be noted that, as found by many authors \citep[e.g.][]{gomez_fully_2016, laporte_influence_2018, grand_ever-present_2023}, the torque on the Galactic disc caused by the dark matter wake of a passing satellite galaxy can be significantly stronger than the direct interaction with the satellite galaxy.
+This means that the connection between the perturbing satellite galaxy and the perturbation in the Galactic disc may not be as simple as some previous idealised models have assumed.
 Explaining the physics on scales as small as those focused on in this paper (roughly the area covered by Fig.~\ref{fig:theta_tripple_wedge}) in the context of a cosmological simulation presents a challenge for the modelling community.